botondkirei/NAPOSIP/TDC/README.md

 # Time-to-Digital Converter
 Time-to-Digital converters (TDC) are key components in many application: physics, electronics, tsc, just to name a few.
 TDCs are deployed in All Digital Phase/Frequency Locked Loops for frequency/phase measurement.
-This project aims to develop and describe such components in HDL
+In this directory simulation models for Delay Line, Vernier Delay Line and Gated Ring Oscillator TDC are given.
+The models are described in VHDL (based on PAElib, to enable power and area estimation) and CPPSim (CPPSim has uses a GUI to develop the simulation models).
 ## TDC topologies suited for digital synthesis
 ### Delay-Line TDC
 The delay line TDC is composed of a cascade of delay components.